 The funding will not support: entire translational projects; bridging funding or PhD studentships; continuation of normal research grants; and costs relating to protection of intellectual property.
 Please also note that PI or co-applicant salary is not an eligible cost.

-Awards will be managed from the Medical Sciences Divisional Office on behalf of the University.
+Awards will be managed from the Translational Research Office on behalf of the University.
 Applications, scores and reviewer comments may be shared with other internal University panels to ensure maximum value for money.

 SOURCES OF FUNDING